Reform Alliance (United States): History

-REFORM Alliance was founded in January 2019 by Michael Rubin, Meek Mill, Jay-Z, Michael Novogratz, Clara Wu Tsai, and Daniel Loeb.
-At its founding, the philanthropists pledged a combined $50 million to the organization and to create a bipartisan response to what it considered unjust sentencing laws in the United States.
+REFORM Alliance was founded and launched in January 2019 at an event at John Jay College by Michael Rubin, Meek Mill, Jay-Z, Robert Kraft, Michael Novogratz, Clara Wu Tsai, Robert F. Smith, and Daniel Loeb to advocate for reforms to probation and parole systems in the United States.
+At its launch, the founders pledged $50 million to support the organization's efforts to pursue bipartisan criminal justice reforms.

-The organization was formed in reaction to Meek Mill's November 2017 sentencing to two to four years in prison for violating the terms of his probation in Philadelphia.
-Rubin and Robert Kraft visited Meek Mill in prison, and Jay-Z and Rubin helped to support Meek Mill's legal battle, which ended with a reversal on appeal, disqualification of the judge, and vacating of all his convictions, other than a single misdemeanor.
+The organization was formed following public attention surrounding Meek Mill's 2017 sentencing for violating the terms of his probation in Philadelphia.
+Rubin and Kraft visited Mill while he was incarcerated, and Rubin and Jay-Z supported efforts related to his legal case, with Rubin organizing rallies and recruiting Philadelphia athletes to publicly advocate for Mill's release.
+This resulted in the reversal of his conviction and the removal of the judge from the case.
 Jay-Z, who served as an executive producer for Time: The Kalief Browder Story, also took Michael Novogratz to visit a New York City jail after Novogratz watched the film and had a desire to learn more.

-The five men later collaborated with others to form REFORM Alliance.
-In January 2019, the REFORM Alliance initially launched at an event at John Jay College.
-Van Jones was hired to lead REFORM as its first Chief Executive Officer.
 At its founding, REFORM established a goal to reduce the number of people impacted by probation and parole laws by one million over the course of five years.